Rick Steves: Political and civic advocacy

-"I think we're 300 million people and if we lose a few hundred people a year to terrorists, that doesn't change who we are and it shouldn't change the fabric of our society.
+I think we're 300 million people and if we lose a few hundred people a year to terrorists, that doesn't change who we are and it shouldn't change the fabric of our society.
 Frankly I think we should get used to losing—as long as we're taking the stance in the world of being the military superpower, you're going to have people nipping at you.
 And if it's hundreds or thousands—we lose 15,000 people a year to have the right to bear arms and most people think that's a good deal, year after year.
 We spend 15,000 people for the right to bear arms.
 What do we spend to be as aggressive and heavy weight on this planet?
-We're always going to have terrorism."
+We're always going to have terrorism.

 When he traveled to Iran, he noted the similarity of Iranians and Americans each giving up freedoms to make themselves less fearful:

-"They traded away their freedom for a theocracy, out of fear.
+They traded away their freedom for a theocracy, out of fear.
 It's just like Americans.
 We don't want to torture people, we want to have civil liberties, we don't want our government reading our mail.
 But when we have fear, we let fear trump our commitment to our civil liberties and decency.
 We allow torture, we allow the government to read our mail.
 It's not because we're bad, it's because sometimes fear is more important than our core values.
 And Iran is afraid.
-They've given up democracy because they know a theocracy will stand strong against encroaching Western values."
+They've given up democracy because they know a theocracy will stand strong against encroaching Western values.

 In Travel as a Political Act, Steves wrote that displaying the American flag on car antennas "creates a fearful, schizophrenic dynamic that may stoke today's terrorism and tomorrow's international conflicts".

 On the day of Donald Trump's inauguration in 2017, Steves matched the sum total of every purchase made on his website that day and donated it to the American Civil Liberties Union.
-According to Steves, the website had higher traffic than usual after he announced the effort, and that customers purchased $42,962 in merchandise.
-He donated $50,000 to the ACLU and stated: "Those of us with passports and who are wealthy enough to travel a lot—especially white, straight, Christian males like me—don't often think a lot about civil liberties ... at least, not in an immediate or personal way.
+According to Steves, the website had higher traffic than usual after he announced the effort, and customers purchased $42,962 in merchandise.
+He donated $50,000 to the ACLU and stated, "Those of us with passports and who are wealthy enough to travel a lot—especially white, straight, Christian males like me—don't often think a lot about civil liberties ... at least, not in an immediate or personal way.
 Civil liberties just aren't an issue for most of us.
 If a wealthy person is in trouble with the law, he can hire a good lawyer.
 It's the poor who are filling our prisons.
 If I want to smoke pot, no one's going to arrest me.
-It's poor and black people who get arrested, and then disenfranchised.
+It's poor and Black people who get arrested and then disenfranchised.
 I have a voice because I fit societal norms and I have money."